#1 A shoujo reimagining

 The boarding school that Honey attends has always been a comedic touch to her story.
 Deep down she did love the place and its people, but she also tried to escape it at every opportunity to have her adventures.
 It’s her beacon of safety between all the battles and crime-fighting, and Cutie Honey Flash plays around with that concept a lot.

 We see Honey attend class, she has a club she is invested in, she has friends & classmates, and the place isn’t as strict as it used to be.
-The angry old teacher Miharu is still there and always looking to punish the girls, but the rest of the faculty seems pleasant and supportive, with Danbei being rewritten to be the school’s goofy principal instead of being Seiji’s grandfather.
-Rather than being somewhat-annoying comedic relief characters, now these are an actual, endearing support cast, so we actually care when they get caught up in the crossfire of Honey’s quest for vengeance.
+The angry old teacher Miharu is still there and always looking to punish the girls, but the rest of the faculty seems pleasant and supportive.
+Danbei is even rewritten to be the school’s goofy principal instead of being Seiji’s grandfather.
+Rather than being somewhat-annoying comedic relief characters, now these are an actual, endearing support cast.
+So we actually care when they get caught up in the crossfire of Honey’s quest for vengeance.

 Season 2 has a sublime addition to this dynamic by introducing a character who becomes a bully to Honey.
-She physically and emotionally torments her, while maintaining a cute façade and dressing up the “accidents” in enough plausible deniability.
+She physically and emotionally torments her, while maintaining a cute façade.
+Always dressing up the “accidents” in enough plausible deniability.
 How does this bully wield such power when Honey is a literal superhero?
 Well that would be spoiling things.

 #5 Measured sexiness